 When Minster first purchased Diamond House, it was a loss making home with low occupancy, struggling with compliance due to a poorly maintained building and poorly trained, unmotivated staff.
 The decision was made to close the home and undertake a comprehensive refurbishment programme, which added an extension but reduced the number of operational beds from 57 to 44 but with much improved bed spaces.
 A new manager and staff team were then recruited.

-Such has been the scale of the turnaround, that Diamond House now has an Outstanding rating from the CQC and won Care Home of the Year for Leicestershire, at the Carer of the Year Awards 2017.
+Such has been the scale of the turnaround, that Diamond House now has a Good rating from the CQC and won Care Home of the Year for Leicestershire, at the Carer of the Year Awards 2017.

 Discussing the approach to care at Diamond House, manager Julie Wilkinson says,